The Thirteenth Juror

-The Thirteenth Juror is a 1927 American mystery film directed by Edward Laemmle and written by Charles Logue and Walter Anthony.
+The Thirteenth Juror is a 1927 American silent mystery film directed by Edward Laemmle and written by Charles Logue and Walter Anthony.
 It is based on the 1908 play Counsel for the Defense by Henry Irving Dodge.
 The film stars Anna Q. Nilsson, Francis X. Bushman, Walter Pidgeon, Martha Mattox, Sidney Bracey and Sailor Sharkey.
 The film was released on November 13, 1927, by Universal Pictures.